The Divine Miss M

-The Divine Miss M is the debut studio album by American singer and actress Bette Midler, released in 1972 on the Atlantic Records label.
-The title of the album refers to Midler's famous stage persona.
-The album was co-produced by Barry Manilow, and includes several songs that since have become repertoire standards, such as "Do You Want to Dance?", "Chapel of Love", "Hello In There", "Friends" and "Boogie Woogie Bugle Boy".
-It was released on CD for the first time in 1990.
-A remastered version of the album was released by Atlantic Records/Warner Music in 1995.
-A remastered deluxe edition was released in October 2016.
+The Divine Miss M is the debut album by American singer and actress Bette Midler, released in 1972 by Atlantic Records.
+The album's title refers to Midler's well-known stage persona.
+Produced in collaboration with Barry Manilow, it features tracks that have since become standards in her repertoire, including "Do You Want to Dance?", "Chapel of Love", "Hello In There", "Friends" and "Boogie Woogie Bugle Boy".
+The cover art was designed by Richard Amsel.

-The album was well received by public and critics and was certified Platinum in both United States and Canada.
+The album achieved commercial success, earning Platinum certification in both the United States and Canada, and received positive reception from critics.
+It was first released on CD in 1990, followed by a remastered version in 1995 by Atlantic Records/Warner Music.
+A deluxe remastered edition was issued in October 2016.

-Background, production and release
+Background and production

 Midler began singing in the Continental Baths, a gay bathhouse in New York City's Ansonia Hotel, in the summer of 1970.
 During this time, she became close to her piano accompanist, Barry Manilow, who co-produced the album.
 It was during her time at the Continental Baths that she built up a core following and many of the album's songs were sung by her in her live performances.